weldsorm/book/src/bulk_insert.md

 1) The column `id` is marked as a `primary_key`.
 Typically in welds if the primary_key field is `Default::default()` it is ignored when inserting.
 Here in Bulk insert the primary_key is ***ALWAYS*** ignored.
-If you want to insert a primary_key column, you will need to make a new model struct and NOT mark the primary_key as primary_key
+If you want to insert a primary_key column, you can use the method: `welds::query::insert::bulk_insert_with_ids`
 2) DbState is not used with bulk operations

 You can now insert your data with a call to `bulk_insert`